 Be aware that the young person may have been threatened

 Not ask leading questions or “put words in the mouth” of the young person

 Not press for more information than the young person is prepared to give

 Reassure the young person that he/she has done the right thing to tell you

 Let the young person know what will be done next, who is going to be told and why

 Reassure the young person by finishing on a positive note.

 As soon as possible after the discussion with the young person, the member of staff should make notes of exactly what the young person has said including the date, time and location of the discussion.
 This should be recorded in the Child Protection Incident Form (see below).
 Care should be taken to write down (in the words of the young person) what was said and not to make observations or interpretations about what was said.

-If the matter concerns the Group Coordinator, the report should be filed directly by the Child Protection Officer at the National Office, Tulliallan.
+If the matter concerns the Group Coordinator, you should file the incident form directly with the Child Protection Officer at the National Office, Tulliallan.

 to report an incident